EnglishSid/DigitalExplorerSpecs/MetaModels/AgendaMetaModel.md

 |----|----|
 |id|system generated
 |name|short description of the KPI
-|measure|assoicated measure for the KPI
+|measure|associated measure for the KPI

 ##### Node Label: Stakeholder